 Deadline to apply: April 6th, 2014

-All required documents along with the Scholarship application must be submitted electronically at one time.
-Applications submitted via mail or delivered by hand will be rejected.
+All required documents [including the 2 letters of recommendation] must be submitted electronically by the student, along with the scholarship application at one time.
+Applications submitted via email, mail or delivered by hand will be rejected.
 No exceptions!

 Below is a list of the required documents: